-The postgraduate degrees in Law are the Licentiate in Laws and the Doctor of Laws.
+The postgraduate degrees in Law are Licentiate in Laws and Doctor of Laws.

-Postgraduate studies in the Faculty of Law involve supervised work completed in keeping with a Personal Study Plan (PSP), drawn up by and for each student.
+Postgraduate studies in the Faculty of Law involve supervised work completed in keeping with a personal study plan, drawn up by and for each student.
 Postgraduate studies require initiative and a considerable amount of independent work on the part of the student.
 During their studies, students take part in seminars as well as other educational opportunities and write their licentiate or doctoral thesis.
 In the case of both degrees, postgraduate studies promote the student's scientific thinking and ability to do research independently.

-According to the Act on Law Degrees, the aim of postgraduate study is to enable students 1) to achieve a deep understanding of their area of research and its social significance, to acquire the skills necessary to apply scientific research methods independently and critically and to create new scientific knowledge;
+According to the Government Decree on University Degrees, the aim of postgraduate study is that the student

-2) to achieve a sound understanding of the development of their chosen field as well as its basic research problems and research methods; and
+(1) becomes well-versed in his/her own field of research and its social significance and gains knowledge and skills needed to apply scientific research methods independently and critically and to produce new scientific knowledge within his/her field of research;

-3) to achieve a knowledge of the general theory of science and of other disciplines relevant to their area of research that will enable them to follow developments in those fields.
+2) becomes conversant with the development, basic problems and research methods of his/her own field of research; and

+3) gains such knowledge of the general theory of science and of other disciplines relating to his/her own field of research as enables him/her to follow developments in them.
 The licentiate and doctorate are separate degrees, although their requirements overlap to some extent.
 Where a postgraduate student completes both degrees, most of the required studies are completed as part of the licentiate.

 One aim of the Licentiate in Laws degree is to provide practicing lawyers with valuable additional professional education.
 The degree may also be completed as a step towards eventual completion of the doctorate.
 In the latter case, it is advisable for students to choose a topic for their licentiate thesis that falls within the same field as that of their doctoral thesis; otherwise completion of the doctorate might be delayed.
-Completion of the licentiate degree requires an estimated two years of full-time study (120 study points (sp)).
+Completion of the licentiate degree requires an estimated two years of full-time study (120 study points).

 The degree of Doctor of Laws is intended for those intending to pursue careers as researchers and legal experts.
-The projected time required to complete the degree for students studying full time is four years (240 sp).
+The projected time required to complete the degree for students studying full time is four years (240 study points).